mildsunrise/university-4b-tfg/memory/results.md

 # Experiments and results {#sec:results}

+With proper reasearch & tooling in place, we now walk through the performed experiments, results and the conclusions or theories drawn from them: this is the analysis phase (section \ref{subsec:analysis}).
+We'll then investigate ways to mitigate the side effects and develop a PoC (section \ref{subsec:poc}).

+It is advisable to read section \ref{sec:development} first, to be familiar with the experiment model and environment.

 ## Analysis phase {#subsec:analysis}

 #### UML tests

-With proper tooling in place, we started performing experiments inside our UML kernel and analyzing them.
+We started performing experiments inside our UML kernel and analyzing them.
 We did several iterations which can be summarized in an experiment shown in figure \ref{fig:tl-uml-simple}.
-This experiment uses the configuration shown in table \ref{tbl:base-loads}, and we can see:
+This experiment uses the configuration shown in table \ref{table:uml-config}, and we can see:

  - At $t = \SI{0}{\second}$: only the control \& innocent loads are running.
 We can observe almost no I/O, and the cache growing very slowly.

  - At $t = \SI{5}{\second}$: the first offender load starts kicking in, trying to write as much as possible.
 The dirty pages grow and reach the `dirty_limit` in a couple of seconds.
- We start observing **long pauses** (several seconds) followed by no throttling, on both the offender load and the multiwrite load, but not on the write load.
+ We start observing **long pauses** (several seconds) interleaved by periods of zero throttling, on both the offender load and the multiwrite load, but not on the write load.

  - At $t \approx \SI{25}{\second}$: The kernel starts lowering the `dirty_limit`, which alters the global throttling curve[^only-global] (see figure \ref{fig:curve-global}) to apply more throttling to the processes.
 Long pauses stop and we start observing rate-limiting on the offender load (this can be seen through constant, but small, pauses on the `l1` pane; we can also observe how dirty pages grow much slower than before).